-Diagnosis of postoperative jaundice requires liver function tests.
+Diagnosis of postoperative jaundice requires liver tests.
 Timing of symptoms also aids in diagnosis.

 Multifactorial mixed hyperbilirubinemia is the most common reason for postoperative jaundice.
 It is caused by increased formation of bilirubin and decreased hepatic clearance.
 This disorder most often occurs after major surgery or trauma requiring multiple transfusions.
 Hemolysis, sepsis, resorption of hematomas, and blood transfusions can increase the bilirubin load; simultaneously, hypoxemia, hepatic ischemia, and other poorly understood factors impair hepatic function.
 This condition is usually maximal within a few days of operation.
 Hepatic insufficiency is rare, and hyperbilirubinemia typically resolves slowly but completely.
 Liver laboratory tests can often differentiate multifactorial mixed hyperbilirubinemia from hepatitis.
 In multifactorial mixed hyperbilirubinemia, severe hyperbilirubinemia with mild aminotransferase and alkaline phosphatase elevations are common.
 In hepatitis, aminotransferase levels are usually very high.

 Ischemic postoperative “hepatitis” results from insufficient liver perfusion, not inflammation.
 The cause is transient perioperative hypotension or hypoxia.
-Typically, aminotransferase levels increase rapidly (often > 1000 units/L), but bilirubin is only mildly elevated.
+Typically, aminotransferase levels increase rapidly (often > 1000 units/L [16.7 microkat/L]), but bilirubin is only mildly elevated.
 Ischemic hepatitis is usually maximal within a few days of the operation and resolves within a few days.

 Halothane-related hepatitis can result from use of anesthetics containing halothane or related agents.
-It usually develops within 2 wk, is often preceded by fever, and is sometimes accompanied by a rash and eosinophilia.
+It usually develops within 2 weeks, is often preceded by fever, and is sometimes accompanied by a rash and eosinophilia.